 - What if my neighborhood has low water pressure?
 If your entire neighborhood is experiencing low flow, it could be a sign of a neighborhood leak.
 Please contact our 24/7 emergency line at (970) 226-3104 to report the issue.
 We will determine where the leak is and work to fix it as soon as possible.

 Keep in mind, it is possible to have a leak even with high water pressure!
 If you are a fan of The Bobby Bones Show, an award-winning country radio show, you may remember a series of episodes from earlier this year where his co-host, Amy Brown, was experiencing exceptionally high water bills.
 Her meter showed that a faucet could’ve been running around the clock, but she was still getting great water pressure, so she didn’t suspect a leak.
 After failed attempts to identify the cause of her high bills, she turned to a company that specializes in leak detection with radars to identify underground leaks.
 Within 20 minutes, they found the leak!
 It was from a hole in a pipe that had been dumping half a gallon of water per minute!
-Hear the full show here: LINK: TikTok [333.8K views].
+Listen to the full show on TikTok.
 So how can you avoid a situation like Amy Brown’s?

 Top Tips from Bob Vila on How to Find Water Leaks: